rwth-iat/rte-www/README.md

 # rte-www
-Repository to hold the documentation for acplt/rte.
+Repository to hold the documentation (generated from texinfo) for acplt/rte.